Tuesday, May 1, 2012

 Stephen Fry is my hero.
 I've been advocating this for years, but I never professed it so honestly nor so unapologetically.

 I really can't say anything bad about this book.
 I suppose, if you're not a Stephen Fry fan, or you have absolutely no interest in Cambridge life or British theatre, you might find it a honk-shoo, but I doubt it because Fry is so eloquent that even his day-to-day memories are recalled in a fascinating way.
 This is because he lets the reader in.
-While reading, I get the feeling that I am sitting in a room with him while he talks about his life.
+I get the feeling that I am sitting in a room with him while he talks about his life.
 And he has the gift of being able to do this without coming off like a boor, or a pretentious windbag.
-He's too self-effacing for that and all too aware of his human foibles.
-What I enjoy is how he plays with the language.
-Unafraid of adverbs, adjectives, metaphor, large words, and even the verboten "very", he comes out with little gems like,
+He's too self-effacing for that, and all too aware of his human foibles.
+What I enjoy most is how he plays with the language.
+Unafraid of adverbs, adjectives, metaphor, an impressive vocabulary and even the verboten "very", he comes out with little gems like,

 "That Lent term passed in a blizzard of acting.
 By the end of it I was an insider in the small world of Cambridge drama.
 The little microcosm reflected the esoteric coteries, cliques and factions (I only put the word 'esoteric' in front of 'coteries' because it is an anagram of it and that pleases me) of the wider world without."